dhadkara/AWSCerts-prep/cicd.md

    - Integrate with AWS like code build,code deploy, cloudformation, ECS,Elastic Beanstalk & 3rd party tools    like jenkins, github
    - Artifacts: Artifacts are passed, stored in Amazon S3 and then passed on to the next stage.
    - Stages: Stage examples would be build, test, deploy, load test etc. Each stage can have sequential actions and or parallel actions.
+   - __Retry__ If an action (or a set of parallel actions) is not completed successfully, the action fails.
+You can use the CLI or console to manually retry the failed action before the stage completes (while other actions are still in progress).
+If a stage completes with one or more failed actions, the stage fails, and the pipeline execution does not transition to the next stage in the pipeline.
+You can retry the latest failed actions in a stage without having to run a pipeline again from the beginning.

 ### X-Ray